The Classiq Integrated Development Environment¶

 Preferences¶

-The preferences section includes options relating to execution and transpilation of the model.
+Define options relating to execution and transpilation of the model.

-Synthesizing the model¶
+Synthesizing the Model¶